TurboGears/tg2docs/book/appendices/preprelease.rst

 ================================================

 This part is fairly involved.
-As you will be uploading the result onto the `TurboGears`_ site, is highly recommended that you have shell access to it.
+As you will be uploading the result onto the `TurboGears`_ site, it is highly recommended that you have shell access to it.

 Preparing Your Environment